-Wireless connection speed depends on the standard of the connected devices, the number of spatial streams they use and the channel width.
-For maximum connection speed in the 5 GHz band, use IEEE 802.11aс devices with 4x4 Wi-Fi adapters working with an 80 MHz channel.
-In the 2.4 GHz band, use IEEE 802.11n devices with 4x4 Wi-Fi adapters and 256QAM modulation support.
+Wireless connection speed depends on the standard of the connected devices, the number of spatial streams they use, and the channel width.
+The best speed is achieved when the mobile device is operating in the 5 GHz band, with IEEE 802.11ax and IEEE 802.11aс support, 80/160 MHz channel width and a MIMO 2x2 or higher antenna configuration.
+The MIMO parameter indicates how many transmit and receive channels are used in the device (e.g. MIMO 2x2 means that 2 channels are used).
 Previous-generation devices or devices that support fewer spatial streams will connect at lower speeds.

 TIP: Tip: For efficient Wi-Fi operation, follow these recommendations:

 — Place the antennas of your Keenetic vertically to spread the signal horizontally;

 — Install your Keenetic in a room where wireless speed is most important to you, avoiding corners and niches;